 The seat of Lee County, Tupelo was the first recipient of the Tennessee Valley Authority’s electrical grid in 1934; providing the community with reliable lights and more.
 What excited me was Tupelo’s twenty-thousand souls, four times the size of Amory.
 It was also the home to two radio stations.

-On my way back to Amory (around June 1964), listening to Please Please Me by The Beatles, I got a ticket for a rolling stop and returned to Tupelo to pay the fine.
+One day on my way back from Tupelo (around June 1964), listening to Please Please Me by The Beatles, I got a ticket for a rolling stop and returned to Tupelo to pay the fine.
 I wanted to visit “WTUP high atop the Hotel Tupelo.”
 After leaving the courthouse, I spotted the rectangular 10-foot-tall lighted “WTUP 1490” logo rotating from the top floor.

 When I stepped off the elevator, I saw an entire wing of the fourth floor* dedicated to the studios of “Top Dawg” radio.
 And it had the ratings to back it up.
 WTUP operated at 1,000 watts on 1490kh, 24 hours-a-day playing the hits.
 (250 watts, sundown to sun up.)